 - CRI builds strong cyber communities to protect members from cyber attackers.
 Like a neighborhood watch, it takes a sharing community and vigilance to thwart attackers.
 Within the Sports-ISAO CRI engages communities in collective cyber defense.

 - Americans love their sports.
 By using sport, CRI is rallying communities to protect their athletes, facilities and event sponsors from cyber-attack.
 The Sports ISAO is a cutting edge public-private partnership that alerts members’ security teams of threats.

-- The Sports ISAO is changing America’s approach to cybersecurity.
-We improve cyber resilience one community at a time.
+- We improve cyber resilience one community at a time.

 An extension of the c-Market that provides for an Open Commons FrameworkTM – The Open Commons Framework™ is like a forestry management program in that we urgently need to put in place an approach that distributes risk and promotes healthy growth of the Internet.
 It is both a philosophical and structural approach to designing and nurturing a locality-based cyber entity that promotes both economic vitality and cyber resilience.